OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 usearch -makeudb_usearch Silva_108_rep_set.fasta -output SILVA_108.udb
 ```

 Now lets go to the SRA and find ourselves some data.
 For this, you will need some data with decent read lengths.
-Much of the SRA is unfortunatelly populated with very short HiSeq reads (<100 bp of usable data).
-I prefer using MiSeq when sequencing a genome becuase the reads are 250-300 bp long.
+Much of the SRA is unfortunately populated with very short HiSeq reads (<100 bp of usable data).
+I prefer using MiSeq when sequencing a genome because the reads are 250-300 bp long.

 Conduct a search of the SRA with the following search terms: